The cost to hire a professional to build a shed is $3,500 on average

 To hire the perfect pro to build your shed, contact three contractors and get a quote from each one to see who’s licensed, bonded, and insured.
 Also, see if they offer any customization options and additional services.

 Whether you buy a prefabricated shed or build one depends on why you need it and where you stay.
-For instance, if a simple garden shed is what you’re after, it’ll be cheaper to buy one already built.
-But if you want a she shed with windows, plumbing, and electric work, a custom-built unit might be more suited to your needs.
+For instance, if a simple garden shed is what you’re after, it’ll be less expensive to buy one already built.
+But if you want a shed with windows, plumbing, and electric work, a custom-built unit might be more suited to your needs.